"Conscience...that stuff can drive you nuts."

 owes Kazan a great deal.

 .
 He initially testified admitting to be a former communist in the 30s but he refused to "name names".
 He subsequently did do so, when placed under pressure.
-He also put out an ad in the newspapers justifying this decision and asking others to come forward.
 This made him Persona Non Grata

 among many of his former leftist friends for whom Kazan could Never Live It Down

-.
-Even when he won an Oscar in 1999 for Lifetime Achievement, there were protests inside the auditorium and outside.
+was an avid fan and became friends later in life, his influence helped him to receive a Lifetime Achievement Oscar in 1999.
+Nearly half a century removed from the Communist hearings, still there were protests outside the theater during the ceremony and many in attendance refused to stand and applaud.
 Kazan himself remained a liberal and a leftist and resented the Communists for monopolizing all kinds of opposition on social issues which remained a constant interest for him.

 As a director, Kazan was a trailblazer in pushing forth sexually suggestive and aggressive content to audiences.
 Making films like Baby Doll

 as well as A Face in the Crowd

 a dark satire of media that anticipates films like Network

 .
 His influence on American cinema was phenomenal with even his former friends